ErikNgigi/alx/content/more/portfolio.md

 Thank you for your interest in the Crowdsourced Angel Investor Marketplace project.
 We're excited to bring together visionary entrepreneurs and passionate investors on a single platform.
 Let's collaborate and drive innovation together!

-You can view the group slides by clicking on the link: [Group Work Document](/documents/milestone10_group_work.pdf)

-Watch the video and explore the tangible results of our hard work and dedication.

-{{< youtube y4mvNF_Z6JA >}}

 ---